HarryPaniccc/DnD/World of Helodaria/Desseran.md

 The order of the [[Silver Talon]] is often believed to have originated from Desseran.
 They have a large presence here and the leader of the faction has a place on the council.
 They are worshippers of [[Bahamut]] the Platinum Dragon

 ## The [[Red Wizards of Thay]]
+The [[Red Wizards of Thay]] is a religion of powerful wizards whose members train their minds to be masterful in the use of magics.

 # Locations